coendvrs/scpcb-gs-creator/README.md

 `RedirectFile("Data\1499chunks.ini", getscriptpath()+"\Data\1499chunks.ini")` within the GS file.\
 This removes the need to manually input all of the files inside of the GS file that you want to redirect.

+##

 To get the script simply download the python file in this repo and execute it in the same directory as the folders.
+To execute it open CMD or Powershell and navigate to the folder the script is in with `cd [path of folder]`.
+Next simply type `py gscreator.py` !!!Make sure you have Python installed!!!.

+Next you will be prompted to either keep or delete the existing GS file where you can do so if you want.
+After you will be prompted to enter a folder name, this can be `[foldername]`, `all` or `none`.
+By inputting a folder name it will only add that folder to the GS script, `all` adds all folders and `none` exists.

+When it is finished it should say so.

 ##